hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 <code>
 {% raw %}
-    // Push a new copy of our todo list to all Subscribers. this._todosObserver.next(this._dataStore.todos);
+    // Push a new copy of our todo list to all Subscribers. this.todosObserver.next(this.dataStore.todos);
 {% endraw %}
 </code>
 </pre>

 Now in our public methods we can load, create, update, and remove todos.
 Lets start off with loading the todos.
 Instead of these methods returning new values of our todos list they update our internal data store.
 Once the data store of todos is updated we push the new list of todos with our `todosObserver`.
 Now anytime we call one of these methods any component subscribed to our `todos$` stream will get a value pushed down from the Observable data stream and always have the latest version of the data.